Accessing Enterprise Resources

-- (April, 2018) - latest spreadsheet containing many details about the components found in the CIA Request - component descriptions, requirements - both paper and training, security administrators
+- (August, 2018) - latest spreadsheet containing detailed information about the components found in the CIA Request - component descriptions, requirements - both paper and training, security administrators

 Here's a list of other guides available in the ITS Knowledge Base.